badbatch/styling/README.md

 you need to tell Styling where it can find the theme for a given component so it can load the theme and use it when generating the styles.
 [Read more about configuration](#configuration).

-And that is pretty much it... apart from the obligatory a caveat around [IE11 support](#ie11-support) (damn you IE11!).
+And that is pretty much it... apart from the obligatory caveat around [IE11 support](#ie11-support) (damn you IE11!).

 Once you have configured babel and Styling, you can run your usual transpilation/compilation with babel.
 Styling will generate the styles for its components and write them to an output directory.